Our name is inspired by the simplest element in the universe:

 As our clients often tell us, we’re adults.
 Seasoned marketing pros simplifying your world every step of the way.
 It’s all of the good stuff you get with a big ad agency, without all of the overhead, baggage and layers.

-She lives on an island in the Puget Sound with her husband, two children (one of each), four dogs and somewhere around nine chickens.
+She lives on an island in the Puget Sound with her family, which includes two kids (at college), three dogs and six or seven chickens at last count.

 Michael has an eye for detail and visual language that pairs well with the sophisticated—with occasional notes of humor or heartstrings, but never even a hint of stuffy.
-He has worked on both coasts, beginning his career in New England where he was raised and educated.
-After a few years under his belt, Michael journeyed across the country to Seattle, where he brought his visual sensibility to global giants like Boeing as well as local gems like Seattle Children’s.
+He has worked on both coasts, beginning his career in New England, where he was raised and educated.
+After a few years, Michael journeyed across the country to Seattle, where he brought his visual sensibility to global giants like Boeing as well as local gems like Seattle Children’s.

 He lives in the midst of a “never-ending” remodel, with his wife, two sons and a cardigan welsh corgi named Stella.